Towards robust vision by multi-task learning on monkey visual cortex: Results

-\paragraph{The more ``brain-like" the neural network, the better it generalizes to image distortions.} If features in the neural data affect the robustness, we would expect that the robustness correlates positively with the neural prediction performance in MTL-Monkey.
-To test this hypothesis, we created a pool of MTL-Monkey models with varying neural performance by altering the amount of neural data introduced during co-training through the batch-ratio hyperparameter.
-We found that both the model accuracy on clean images and neural prediction improved the network's robustness (Figure~\ref{correlation}C; $p<10^{-5}$ (t-test) for both factors in a 2-factor linear regression).
-Analysis for MTL-Shuffled showed no connection between robustness and neural performance ($p>0.5$ for neural prediction and $p<10^{-13}$ for clean accuracy).
+\paragraph{The more ``brain-like" the neural network, the better it generalizes to image distortions.} If features in the neural data affect the robustness, we would expect that the robustness of MTL-Monkey correlates positively with its neural prediction performance on real monkey V1 data.
+To test this hypothesis, we created a pool of MTL-Monkey models with varying neural performance by altering the amount of neural data introduced during co-training.
+We ran experiments with different ratios of neural data to image classification that was presented to the network before each backward pass.
+We ran experiments for ratios $1:15, 1:10, 1:7, 1:5, 1:4, 1:3, 1:2, 1:1, 2:1, 3:1, 4:1, \text{ and } 5:1$ with five seeds each, giving us 60 models to plot in Figure~\ref{correlation}-C. We found that both the model's test accuracy on clean images and its neural performance on real monkey V1 data improved the network's robustness (Figure~\ref{correlation}C; $p<10^{-4}$ for both neural prediction and clean accuracy\footnote{t-test for both factors in a 2-factor linear regression, in which robustness (dependent variable) is predicted from clean test accuracy for image classification and performance on V1 prediction (independent variables).}).
+Analysis for MTL-Shuffled showed a slight connection between robustness and neural performance ($p=0.034$ for neural prediction and $p<10^{-13}$ for clean accuracy).
+When comparing the regression coefficient of neural prediction in the case of MTL-Monkey and MTL-Shuffled, we found that the influence of neural performance on robustness is two orders of magnitude larger for real neural data $b_{monkey}=54.72$ than for the shuffled version $b_{shuffled}=0.26$.
 Overall, our results are consistent with previous work finding a positive correlation between model robustness and ''brain-likeness``~\citep{dapello2020simulating}.